chrisgks/nlp-project/Readme.md

 ```bash
 pip install -r requirements.txt
 ```
-At this point we need to decide if we want to use word embeddings or pre-computed distance matrices (similar to graph nodes) to represent the strings
+At this point we need to decide if we want to use word embeddings or pre-computed distance matrices (similar to node distances in graphs) to represent our inputs

   use vector representations  | use 'graph-like' representations
   ------------- | -------------